-The clauses regulate the level of the supplementary benefits (generally to guarantee from 75 to 100 per cent of the previous salary), its duration (coinciding with the duration of legal benefits, or a certain duration depending on the age of the unemployed), or conditions (generally, minimum employment period in the company).
-The systems are administered by private pension fund administrators, for a whole sector, but also by companies themselves or their salary administration contractors.
-Also, it seems that financing generally goes at the expense of the employer, or is shared between employer and worker.
-Financing only by worker does not seem to be significant.
+The clauses of the agreement regulate the level of the supplementary benefits (generally guaranteeing from 75 to100 percent of the previous salary); its duration (coinciding with the duration of legal benefits, or a certain duration depending on the age of the unemployed person) or conditions (generally, minimum employment period in the company).
+The systems are administered by private pension fund administrators for a whole sector, but also by companies themselves or their salary administration contractors.
+Also, it seems that financing generally occurs at the expense of the employer, or is shared between employer and worker.
+Financing by the worker only does not seem to be significant.

-The existence of supplementary benefits in case of unemployment in collective agreements has also to be seen in the perspective of the greater tradition of complementary protection by collective agreement in other branches of social security, above all temporary and permanent disability, as a response to the trend of privatisation in those matters.
-The example of the reform of disability insurance is particularly interesting in that context, and not only because alleged misuse by social partners was also at the basis of the expulsion of social partners from the management of unemployment benefits, as explained here above.
-After the ‘unilateral’ imposition of a reform of the disability insurance system (basically reducing access criteria and level of benefits) which the social partners strongly opposed, unions managed to ‘repair’ part of the cuts, through worker and employers’ contribution to funds negotiated in several sectoral collective agreements.
-This even provoked a conflict with the government, which tried to limit the rules on the extension of collective agreements.
-And when the government reformed a second time the system in 2002 and 2004, with a reduction of the level of benefits, those were again ‘repaired’, as two years later, 71 per cent of collective agreements contained supplementary benefits.
+The inclusion of supplementary unemployment benefits in collective agreements should also be viewed from the perspective of the greater tradition of complementary protection by collective agreement in other branches of social security, in particular temporary and permanent disability, as a response to the trend of privatisation in these areas.
+The example of disability insurance reform of is particular interest in this context, not only because alleged misuse by social partners was the basis for their expulsion from the management of unemployment benefits, as detailed above.
+Following the 'unilateral' imposition of a disability insurance system reform, which basically narrowed access criteria and reduced benefit levels (and which social partners strongly opposed), unions managed to 'repair' some of the cuts through worker and employer contributions to funds negotiated in several sectoral collective agreements.
+However, this provoked a conflict with the government, which tried to impose limitations on the rules on extending collective agreements.
+When the government conducted reforms to the system for a second time in 2002 and then again in 2004—which resulted in a reduction of the level of benefits—those were again 'repaired', as two years later, 71 percent of collective agreements contained supplementary benefits.

-The new development, however, presents strong differences with the other cases of collectively bargained supplementary benefits, in that, as decided from the beginning of the negotiation between the social partners following the bilateral agreement of 2013, the ‘private’ extension of unemployment benefits would be financed exclusively by contributions paid by workers.
-Even with this early agreement of the unions to exempt the employers from the financing of the system, employers’ associations did block a final agreement and the start of its implementation until May of 2017, probably in part because they perceived the repairing of welfare state retrenchment through collective bargaining as a consolidating trend in the evolution of Dutch social protection.
+The new development, however, demonstrates considerable differences with other cases of collectively-bargained supplementary benefits, in that, as decided from the outset of the negotiations between social partners following the 2013 bilateral agreement, the 'private' extension of unemployment benefits would be financed exclusively by workers' contributions.
+Despite this early agreement by the unions to exempt employers from financing the system, employers’ associations blocked a final agreement and then delayed its implementation until May 2017, likely in part because they perceived the 'repair' of welfare state retrenchment through collective bargaining as a consolidating trend in the evolution of Dutch social protection.

-It is the intervention of the government which finally brought the employers to agree to collaborate in the repairing of retrenchment.
-In contrast to the repairing of the first reforms of disability insurance, the state had a supporting role.
-Moreover, its involvement in the negotiations from the start, as well as the power given by the role of the state in the mechanism of extension, necessary to make repairing comprehensive, nuanced the bipartite character of the bargaining.
-It is also interesting to point out the inclusion in the law of a reference, or rather, an authorization, to repair the reduction in the duration of benefits.
-Given that some collective agreements already extended benefit periods for some categories of workers (mainly older workers) without express legal habilitation, it is not sure that that reference was necessary.
-On the other hand, it is a clear indication of the role of the state in this particular process of privatization (and collectivization) of unemployment insurance.
+It was government intervention that finally persuaded employers to agree to collaborate to 'repair' retrenchment.
+In contrast to the 'repair' of the first disability insurance reforms, here the state had a supporting role.
+Moreover, state involvement in the negotiations from the outset, as well as the power conferred on the state by its role in the extension mechanism required to make the repairs comprehensive, nuanced the bipartite character of the collective bargaining.
+It is also interesting to note the inclusion in the law of a reference, or rather an authorisation, to 'repair' the reduction in the duration of benefits.
+Given that some collective agreements already extended benefit periods for certain categories of workers (mainly older workers) without express legal habilitation, it is not clear that this reference was necessary.
+On the other hand, the reference is a clear indication of the role of the state in this particular process of privatisation (and collectivisation) of unemployment insurance.

 Fragmented contractual welfare and supplementing active labour market policies: the Italian case